gaverhae/blog/blog/content/md/posts/2021-05-30-imperative-turing.md

-{:title "What is functional programming?"
+{:title "What is imperative programming?"
  :layout :post
  :tags ["paradigms"]}

-Some people would argue that the dominant programming paradigm of the nineties and aughts was "object-oriented".
-The same people would probably argue it still is.
-There's a newcomer, though, that's been making a lot of headway over the past twenty years or so: functional programming.
-Most people learn new things by comparing them with things they already know, and it is thus fairly natural for programmers well-versed in object-oriented techniques to ask how functional code compares to object-oriented code.
+In this post, I explain why you should care about Turing machines and what they are.
+In the next parts of this series, I will contrast Turing machines with lambda calculus and expand on why understanding both models is useful for everyday programming.

+## Functional v. object-oriented

+Over the past fifteen years or so, fear of the flattening of Moore's law has driven renewed interest in functional programming.
+Many programmers are still unclear on what functional programming really is, and how it relates to their current approaches, commonly designated as "object-oriented" programming.

 This is, however, not a useful question.
 Functional code does not contrast with object-oriented code, because they sit alongside different axes.
 They are orthogonal to each other and, to a large extent, do not apply at the same level.

-In this post, I'll try to explain what functional programming is, and what it should be contrasted to.
-One of the biggest hurdles for such a discussion is that programming, as a discipline, does not have a widely-agreed-upon jargon[^jargon] yet.
+In the next few posts, I'll try to explain what functional programming is, and what it should be contrasted to.
+One of the biggest hurdles for such a discussion is that programming, as a nascent discipline, does not have a widely-agreed-upon jargon[^jargon] yet.
 For the purposes of this blog post, I assume "object-oriented" is one of two things, which in my experience are at the heart of the most common meanings for the term:

 [^jargon]: Jargon is usually seen as a bad thing to the uninitiated, but the development of jargon is actually a very important sign that a discipline is maturing.
-Jargon is what lets experts in a field have useful discussions with each other, where they can precisely refer to discipline-specific concepts and ideas and reduce ambiguity and misunderstandings.
-Computer programming is still a very young field of study; it has been pretty prolific in creating new words, or appropriating existing words, but it has not yet reached the point where those cords truly have agreed-upon, precise defintions across the discipline.
+Jargon is what lets experts in a field have fruitful discussions with each other, where they can precisely refer to discipline-specific concepts and ideas and reduce ambiguity and misunderstandings.
+Computer programming is still a very young field of study; it has been pretty prolific in creating new words, or appropriating existing words, but it has not yet reached the point where those words truly have agreed-upon, precise definitions across the discipline.
 Even basic terms like "variable" or "type" can mean widely different things to different people.
+Object-oriented is definitely such a term, with at least one definition per programming language that claims to be it.

 - An organization of code whereby data and the functions to manipulate that data are colocated under a common reference.
 This is the nuts-and-bolt "objects and classes" language-level set of features.
-- An architectural technique whereby programs are divided into separate parts that communicate through message-passing.
-This can be done in any language.
+- An architectural technique whereby systems are divided into separate parts that communicate through message-passing.
+This can be done in almost any language, or across languages if the messages are passed through some sort of network or queue.

 ## Models of computation